ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

-At six PM on New Year's Eve Brent stopped working on his essays, and messaged Emilio, an exchange student from Mexico.
+At six PM on New Year's Eve Brent stopped working and messaged Emilio, an exchange student from Mexico, to invite him to hang out at Hero's house.
+Brent told him it'd be a good place to watch the fireworks, situated above the city, and that he should invite the Brazilians.

+Brent paced back and forth, waiting for a response.

+---

+Around ten PM, a large group of exchange students arrived at the front door.
+It was a much larger group than Brent had expected.

+Everyone was excited to have Hero's house, and they congratulated Alex.

+"It's because your Mandarin is so good," said Emilio.

+Alex had set out bottles of liquor in the living room, including yellowish bottle in which hornets were suspended.
+They all tried the hornet liquor, while two Brazilian engineering students figured out the soundsystem.
+Once they got the music working, the Brazilian girls started dancing.

 Brent sat in a leather chair under a lamp with a long metal neck.
 He felt accomplished.
 He could see fireworks shooting off Taipei 101, tiny grains of light at the distance.

 Finally he got up, and joined the dancing, forgetting himself like he had learned at social nights in middle school.

-Late at night they ended up in a windowless room in the basement where the floor was covered with Tatami mats, listening to reggaeton.
-The smell of sulphur was stronger here.
-Brent set up against the wall talking with a girl from Columbia, watching Emilio and Hivera give the two Brazilian girls back rubs.
+Late at night they ended up in a windowless room in the basement where the floor was covered with Tatami mats and cushions, listening to reggaeton.
+Brent sat up against the wall talking with a girl from Columbia, watching Emilio and Hivera give the two Brazilian girls back rubs.
 This went on for a long time.
 The orgiastic intensity, without any sex, made Alex uncomfortable.
 He was reminded of teaching some family friends how to masturbate back when he was eleven, across the inky darkness of a boathouse bedroom in Muskoka, Canada.

 ---

-In the morning, Brent went into the laundry room to feed Helsa, hungover and happy.
+In the morning, Brent went into the laundry room to feed Helsa, feeling hungover and happy.
 He had just watched the other exchange students walk down the road towards the MRT station in the mist.

 Helsa was dead.
 Brent touched her bony joints with morbid fascination.
 Her